fwouts/react-screenshot-test/docs/technical-journey.md

 ![facebook-link-screenshot](./assets/facebook-link-screenshot.png)

-It turns out, generating a screenshot from a React component isn't a straightforward as I'd hoped.
+It turns out, generating a screenshot from a React component isn't as straightforward as I'd hoped.

 The first thing you need to get a screenshot of a piece of HTML is, obviously, a web browser.
 Luckily, Google Chrome can be controlled easily from Node by using the [Puppeteer library](https://github.com/puppeteer/puppeteer).
 Great, we have a browser.